VNNikolaidis/nnlib2Rcpp/README.md

 https://r-posts.com/creating-custom-neural-networks-with-nnlib2rcpp/ ( permalink: https://wp.me/p8rgs6-sh )

-As mentioned earlier, more instructions on using 'nnlib2' and 'nnlib2Rcpp' can be found in the package vingette, also available in PDF format here:
+Instructions on using 'nnlib2' and 'nnlib2Rcpp' can also be found in the package vingette, also available in PDF format here:

 https://github.com/VNNikolaidis/nnlib2Rcpp/blob/master/support/manual.pdf